 X. Do Miracles Happen.?

-First and biggest miracles; Genesis 1:1 God created everything out of nothing.
-And then it follows that all of the miracles described in the Bible are not really a problematic, not even the resurrection of Christ.
+The first and biggest of miracles; Genesis 1:1 God created everything out of nothing.
+And then it follows that all of the miracles described in the Bible are not really problematic, not even the resurrection of Christ.